 • Watch this video of Bretagne, the last known living search and rescue dog who worked at Ground Zero, be honored with a day in New York:

 • Honor your local firefighters by letting them know how much you appreciate them.
-Drop by the nearest firehouse with a container of fresh baked cookies or a big batch of iced tea.
+Drop by the nearest firehouse with a container of freshly baked cookies or a big batch of iced tea.

 • Post your remembrance or day of service to social media.